rose1264/Jasmine-testing-for-Feed-Reader/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

-## What will I learn?

-You will learn how to use Jasmine to write a number of tests against a pre-existing application.
-These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

-## How will this help my career?

-* Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
-* Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

 # How will I complete this project?

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)